 The fundamental advantage of peer-to-peer architectures compared with classic client-server architectures is their scalability.
 As every peer is both a client and a server at the same time, a P2P network can potentially distribute data to a large number of peers in a much shorter period of time.
 This paper considers a classical situation, in which a file is to be distributed as quickly as possible to a known set of peers.
 This can be used as a basic model for many scenarios such as distributing a software patch to an existing subscriber base.
 It is also a standard model used to illustrate the scalability of P2P networks [9], in which one can calculate the amount of time needed to distribute a file of certain size to all peers under both P2P and client-server architectures.
 The calculation is typically done using the last finish time metric, which is defined to be the time when the last peer gets the complete file.
 Another natural fundamental metric is average finish time, which is the sum of finish times of all peers divided by the number of peers.
-However, minimizing it brings significantly more analytical challenges and this paper is devoted to the intermediate step of finding an explicit scheduling procedure to sequentially minimize the download times.
+However, minimizing it brings significantly more analytical challenges and this paper is devoted to finding an explicit scheduling procedure to achieve optimal average finish time in a fully-connected P2P network.